 My major publications, besides the Ph.
 D. thesis, are a book on the interiorization of rituals (2013), a biography of the Canadian artist and novelist Michael O’Brien (2017), and the cooperation project, The Future of Religious Studies in India (2021).

-Sometimes it has been difficult due to the intensity of academic work to pursue my art interest, but during the last couple of years I have, besides painting, worked with video production first in Sweden and then in Norway mainly as part of starting up EWTN Sweden and Norway.
-Since 2022, I have had a small company in Norway dedicated to video production and my goal is to find a way in which I can combine the different streams of my life: family life, Christian faith, academic work, photography, art, and video production into some kind of synthesis.
-If not in this life, then in the next.
+Sometimes, due to the intensity of academic work, it has been difficult to pursue my art interest, but during the last couple of years, I have, besides painting, worked with video production first in Sweden and then in Norway, mainly as part of starting up EWTN Sweden and Norway.